MHCommunity/mousehunt-improved/docs/better-maps.md

 - **Default to Sorted tab**: Automatically selects the Sorted tab when opening a map.
 - **Show map goals in sidebar**: Displays your current map objectives in a convenient sidebar panel.
 (Enabled by default)
 - **Show map solver links**: Adds the map solver links to the map.
 (Enabled by default)
 - **Show map join & catch dates**: Shows the approximate date you started/joined a map and when each mouse was caught.
+This is off by default, but the data is still cached for when you need it.
 - **Hide old & inactive Community Maps**: Cleans up the Community Maps listing.
 (Enabled by default)

 ## Sorted Tab Features